 With COBS we presented a signature index based on Bloom filters which enables approximate pattern matching on large q-gram datasets.
-It outperforms all other q-gram indexes in both construction and query time for multi-q-gram queries due to its simple data structure.
+It outperforms all other q-gram indexes in both construction and query time due to its simple data structure.

 There are many avenues for future work on possible improvements to COBS' ideas.
 For example, dynamic operations on the index such as insertion, replacement, and removal of documents are very important for practical applications.
 We already provide a merge operation for classic indexes, but not for compact ones.
-Our current COBS implementation also already supports querying of multiple index files, such that a frontend may select different datasets or categories.
+Within time of an extended version of this paper we plan to support querying of multiple index files, such that a frontend may select different datasets or categories.
 Another important topic is better support for batch or bulk queries.
 And for further scalability it is important to explore distributed index construction and query processing.